ballerina-attic/module-sap/README.md

 listener sap:Listener consumerEP = new ({
     transportName:"<The protocol name[idoc/bapi]>",
     serverName:"<Name of the server configuration>",
-    gwHost:"<Gateway host on which the server should be registered>", progId:"<The program ID with which the registration is done>", repositoryDestination:"<Name of the repository>",
+    gwhost:"<Gateway host on which the server should be registered>", progid:"<The program ID with which the registration is done>", repositorydestination:"<Name of the repository>",
-    gwServ:"<Gateway service>",
+    gwserv:"<Gateway service>",
     unicode:"<Determines whether or not you connect in unicodemode>"}, {
-    sapClient:"<SAP client, for example, 001>",
+    ^"client:"<SAP client, for example, 001>",
-    userName:"<The user logon>",
+    username:"<The user logon>",
     password:"<The logon password>",
-    asHost:"<The R/3 application server>",
+    ashost:"<The R/3 application server>",
     sysnr:"<SAP system number, for example, 01>",
     language:"<The logon language>"
 });
 service SapConsumerTest on consumerEP {
-    // The `resource` registered to receive server messages resource function onMessage(string idoc) {
+    // The `resource` registered to receive server messages resource function onMessage(xml idoc) {
         io:println("The message received from SAP instance : " + idoc);
     }